WE WILL HELP YOU PROTECT YOUR FUTURE AND YOUR FAMILY

 COVID-19 and Seniors’ Mental Health

 Isolation and mental health concerns are linked at all ages, and social isolation is especially likely to affect the mental health of seniors.
 Unfortunately, the COVID-19 epidemic has forced many seniors to isolate from friends, family, and neighbors.
 While technology makes it easier for many of us to connect during the pandemic, some seniors either lack the technology or comfort with using it.
-And in any case, a screen is a poor substitute for a leisurely meal with extended family, a card gane with friends, or a grandchild’s hug.
+And in any case, a screen is a poor substitute for a leisurely meal with extended family, a card game with friends, or a grandchild’s hug.

-Depression caused or worsened by isolation isn’t the only COVID-related stress affecting mental health for seniors.
+Depression caused or worsened by isolation isn’t the only COVID-related stress affecting the mental health of seniors.
 The pandemic itself is a huge source of stress; seniors have been disproportionately affected in terms of serious illness and death from the coronavirus.
 Unrelenting anxiety about contracting the illness or about loved ones’ safety in the pandemic takes a toll on seniors’ mental health as well.
 Washtenaw County provides some helpful resources for protecting mental health during COVID-19.

 Signs of Mental Health Issues in Older Adults